 RB3000 Landscape Trailer: The Self-Propelled Solution

-Because it’s self-propelled by a 13-horsepower Honda engine, you can load the container and drive materials from your truck to virtually anywhere on residential or commercial properties, as well as on busy construction sites.
+Because it’s self-propelled by a gas-powered engine, you can load the container and drive materials from your truck to virtually anywhere on residential or commercial properties, as well as on busy construction sites.
 Then use the hydraulic dump to position and deposit mulch, dirt, and other materials, reducing the manual labor required to haul materials by shovel or wheelbarrow.

 The American-made Equipter RB3000 was designed by a family-run roofing business, so it’s engineered specifically to reduce property damage while on the job.
 Wide tires and the lightweight aluminum container make it less likely to tear up established lawns than landscaping trailers with narrow tires and heavy beds.

 Your landscaping business will see the results in higher productivity and fewer labor hours.
-And, since this trailer for landscapers does the heavy lifting for you, it helps decrease the physical wear-and-tear that comes from hauling heavy materials all day.
+And, since this trailer for landscapers does the heavy lifting for you, it helps decrease the physical wear and tear that comes from hauling heavy materials all day.

 The best landscape trailers will boost efficiency and contribute to your profit potential!
 Click below to check out the Equipter RB3000 in action.

 Looking for more landscape equipment and ideas to boost your productivity?
 Check out these six landscape equipment must-haves for managing a more efficient landscape and lawn care crew.